richeney/terraform-provider-azurerm/website/docs/r/kubernetes_cluster_node_pool.html.markdown

 * `tags` - (Optional) A mapping of tags to assign to the resource.

 ~> At this time there's a bug in the AKS API where Tags for a Node Pool are not stored in the correct case - you [may wish to use Terraform's `ignore_changes` functionality to ignore changes to the casing](https://www.terraform.io/docs/configuration/resources.html#ignore_changes) until this is fixed in the AKS API.

-* `orchestrator_version` - (Optional) Version of Kubernetes used for the Agents.
-If not specified, the latest recommended version will be used at provisioning time (but won't auto-upgrade)

 * `vnet_subnet_id` - (Optional) The ID of the Subnet where this Node Pool should exist.